awsdocs/amazon-s3-developer-guide/doc_source/access-control-block-public-access.md

 This policy qualifies as public because of the third statement\.
 With this policy in place and `RestrictPublicBuckets` enabled, Amazon S3 allows access only by CloudTrail\.
 Even though statement 2 isn't public, Amazon S3 disables access by "Account\-2\."
 This is because statement 3 renders the entire policy public, so `RestrictPublicBuckets` applies\.
 As a result, Amazon S3 disables cross\-account access, even though the policy delegates access to a specific account, "Account\-2\."
 But if you remove statement 3 from the policy, then the policy doesn't qualify as public, and `RestrictPublicBuckets` no longer applies\.
 Thus, "Account\-2" regains access to the bucket, even if you leave `RestrictPublicBuckets` enabled\.

-### Access Points<a name="access-control-block-public-access-policy-status-access-points"></a>
+### Access points<a name="access-control-block-public-access-policy-status-access-points"></a>

 Amazon S3 evaluates block public access settings slightly differently for access points compared to buckets\.
 The rules that Amazon S3 applies to determine when an access point policy is public are generally the same for access points as for buckets, except in the following situations:
 + An access point that has a VPC network origin is always considered non\-public, regardless of the contents of its access point policy\.
 + An access point policy that grants access to a set of access points using `s3:DataAccessPointArn` is considered public\.
 Note that this behavior is different than for bucket policies\.
 For example, a bucket policy that grants access to values of `s3:DataAccessPointArn` that match `arn:aws:s3:us-west-2:123456789012:accesspoint/*` is not considered public\.
 However, the same statement in an access point policy would render the access point public\.

-## Using Access Analyzer for S3 to Review Public Buckets<a name="access-analyzer-public-info"></a>
+## Using Access Analyzer for S3 to review public buckets<a name="access-analyzer-public-info"></a>

-You can use Access Analyzer for S3 to review buckets with bucket ACLs or bucket policies that grant public access\.
+You can use Access Analyzer for S3 to review buckets with bucket ACLs, bucket policies, or access point policies that grant public access\.
 Access Analyzer for S3 alerts you to buckets that are configured to allow access to anyone on the internet or other AWS accounts, including AWS accounts outside of your organization\.
 For each public or shared bucket, you receive findings that report the source and level of public or shared access\.

 Armed with the knowledge presented in the findings, you can take immediate and precise corrective action\.
 In Access Analyzer for S3, you can block all public access to a bucket with a single click\.
 You can also drill down into bucket\-level permission settings to configure granular levels of access\.
 For specific and verified use cases that require public or shared access, you can acknowledge and record your intent for the bucket to remain public or shared by archiving the findings for the bucket\.